 or your windows we'll break!

-The children in the story didn't actually break any windows, and they even promise the adults that they're not going to soap any windows, either.
-Their rhyme is mostly traditional.
+The children in the story didn't actually break any windows, and they even promised the adults that they weren't going to soap any windows, either.
+Their threatening rhyme is mostly traditional and for show.

 Even in the 21st century, people like to play tricks on Halloween.
 Sometimes, their tricks are mean pranks, like decorating someone's yard with toilet paper. ("TP-ing" is usually more the prank of choice these days than soaping windows, although that prank hasn't completed disppeared.)
 However, thanks to generations of effort to "tame" Halloween, modern pranks are usually less destructive in the 21st century than they were in the early part of the 20th century and earlier.
 In the later part of the 20th century and onward, some adults persuaded children that the "trick" part of "trick-or-treat" meant that the children might have to perform some kind of trick in order to earn a treat at each house.
 The tricks that the children might perform were usually something like telling jokes (especially Halloween-themed jokes), reciting rhymes, or singing songs.
 However, children aren't always required to perform these "tricks" for treats - it mostly depends on where they live and what the adults of the community decide to emphasize about the holiday.